QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

 Computation
 -----------

-To learn about the dynamics of a given process, it's useful to compute and study the sequences of densities generated by the model
+To learn about the dynamics of a given process, it's useful to compute and study the sequences of densities generated by the model.

-One way to do this is to try to implement the iteration described by :eq:`def_dmo` and :eq:`statd_p` using numerical integration
+One way to do this is to try to implement the iteration described by :eq:`def_dmo` and :eq:`statd_p` using numerical integration.

-However, to produce :math:`\psi P` from :math:`\psi` via :eq:`def_dmo`, you would need to integrate at every :math:`y`, and there is a continuum of such :math:`y`
+However, to produce :math:`\psi P` from :math:`\psi` via :eq:`def_dmo`, you would need to integrate at every :math:`y`, and there is a continuum of such :math:`y`.

-Another possibility is to discretize the model, but this introduces errors of unknown size
+Another possibility is to discretize the model, but this introduces errors of unknown size.

-A nicer alternative in the present setting is to combine simulation with an elegant estimator called the *look ahead* estimator
+A nicer alternative in the present setting is to combine simulation with an elegant estimator called the *look ahead* estimator.

 Let's go over the ideas with reference to the growth model :ref:`discussed above <solow_swan>`, the dynamics of which we repeat here for convenience: